mattrglobal/bbs-signatures/README.md

 - `NODE_JS_MODULE` - Use native node module, ensure [@mattrglobal/node-bbs-signatures](https://github.com/mattrglobal/node-bbs-signatures) is installed
 - `WASM` - Use the wasm module
-- `ASM_JS` - Use the asm.js module

-#### React Native

-Currently [Web Assembly](https://webassembly.org/) support in javascript environments like react native is [not official](https://react-native.canny.io/feature-requests/p/support-wasmwebassembly).

-To enable support, this library features an [asm.js](http://asmjs.org/) version of the library that is complied from the [Web Assembly](https://webassembly.org/) module using [wasm2js](https://github.com/WebAssembly/binaryen/blob/master/src/wasm2js.h) from the [binaryen project](https://github.com/WebAssembly/binaryen).
-When this library is being used in an environment where [Web Assembly](https://webassembly.org/) is not detected this asm.js fall back is used.

 ## Usage